jakubbican/canoe-scoreboard/README.md

 # Canoe Scoreboard

-A web application for displaying canoe competition scoreboards, compatible with the existing control application CanoeLiveInterface by Martin „Mako" Šlachta (STiming) .
+A web application for displaying canoe competition scoreboards, compatible with the existing control application CanoeLiveInterface by Martin „Mako" Šlachta (STiming) over Canoe123 system by Siwidata.
 This application is designed to work with different display types, including standard horizontal monitors, vertical displays, and custom LED walls.

 <div align="center">
   <a href="preview_lcd.png" target="_blank">